 Due to these factors, marbled murrelets are likely facing a severe population reduction in the foreseeable future due to anthropogenic habitat destruction (USFWS & BLM 1994, Beissinger 2002, Raphael et al. 2015).
-The loss of nesting habitat is highly correlated with declining populations through most of the range of the species (Burger 2002, Burger & Waterhouse 2009 Piatt et al. 2007, Raphael et al. 2015, Falxa & Raphael 2016).
-Between 1996 and 2006 alone, there was a 10 percent loss in marbled murrelet nesting habitat across the range of the Washington, Oregon and California DPS (USFWS 2004, Raphael et al. 2015).
-While murrelet nesting habitat on federal forest land has had increased protection since the implementation of the Northwest Forest Plan, only 48 percent of the remaining higher quality nesting habitat of the murrelet is on federal lands (Rapp 2007).
+The loss of nesting habitat is highly correlated with declining populations through most of the range of the species (Burger 2002, Burger & Waterhouse 2001, Piatt et al. 2007, Raphael et al. 2015).
+Between 1996 and 2006 alone, there was a 10 percent loss in marbled murrelet nesting habitat across the range of the Washington, Oregon, and California DPS (USFWS 2004, Raphael et al. 2015).
+While murrelet nesting habitat on federal forest lands has had increased protection since the implementation of the Northwest Forest Plan, only 48 percent of the remaining higher quality nesting habitat of the murrelet is on federal lands (Rapp 2007).
 Private forestlands make up 64 percent of coast range forests (Wimberly & Spies 2000) and have minimal oversight from federal or state wildlife agencies.
-The preservation of the remaining murrelet habitat is critical for the species' persistence (Falxa & Raphael 2016).